grafana/jsonnet-libs/apache-hbase-mixin/README.md

 ## Alerts overview

 - ApacheHBaseHighHeapMemUsage: There is a limited amount of heap memory available to the JVM.
-- ApacheHBaseHighNonHeapMemUsage: There is a limited amount of non-heap memory available to the JVM.
 - ApacheHBaseDeadRegionServer: One or more RegionServer(s) has become unresponsive.
 - ApacheHBaseOldRegionsInTransition: RegionServers are in transition for longer than expected.
 - ApacheHBaseHighMasterAuthFailureRate: A high percentage of authentication attempts to the master are failing.